impe93/react-native-wind-docs/docs/intro.md

 React Native Wind is very young and there is a lot of work to do, these are our priorities in order:

 1. Classes that cover basic cases
+2. Add more customizations
-2. Variants based on the user's operating system
+3. Variants based on the user's operating system
-3. Variants based on user theme
+4. Variants based on user theme
+5. Variants based on screen width size
-4. Specific classes based on React Native APIs
+6. Specific classes based on React Native APIs
-5. Complex components to develop parts of UI that are difficult or impossible to cover on React Native with base classes.

 In conjunction with the development of the points above we will always keep the documentation up to date.